ademilua/API_TASK/README.md

 If you faced with build issue then you need to right click on the project name then go to property and untick Prefer 32-bit.
 ![untick 32-bit](https://github.com/ademilua/API_TASK/blob/master/images/7.PNG)

 After that you might need to also change the CPU architecture to x64.
-In order to do that go to Test -> Test Settings -> Default processor archictecture -> x64 like in figure below.
+In order to do that go to Test -> Test Settings -> Default Processor Archictecture -> x64 like in figure below.
 ![Processor architecture](https://github.com/ademilua/API_TASK/blob/master/images/8.png)

 ## Test Suite